willxia/DSC180/index.md

 ## Approach

-Machine Learning (ML) Utilization: Harnessing advanced ML models to devise a "Cash Score," aiming at a real-time reflection of creditworthiness.
-Feature Engineering: Incorporating detailed financial indicators such as income, balance, and spending patterns to enhance prediction accuracy.
-Objective: To refine creditworthiness assessment, making it more efficient and accurate.
+Our strategy revolves around employing advanced Machine Learning (ML) techniques to create a novel "Cash Score," which provides a real-time assessment of creditworthiness.
+To achieve this, we're diving into detailed financial data, including income sources, account balances, and spending patterns.
+By carefully analyzing these indicators and leveraging sophisticated ML models, we aim to enhance the accuracy of our predictions.

+Our overarching objective is twofold: to refine the creditworthiness assessment process, making it more efficient and precise.
+Through our approach, we strive to introduce a scoring system that not only reflects the dynamic nature of financial behavior but also empowers stakeholders with actionable insights for informed decision-making.

 ## Datasets